AndreBaltazar8/ablac/docs/llvm-backend.md

 The bootstrap form emits deterministic textual LLVM IR and invokes `llc`.
 The final compiler binds LLVM 21's C API from Abla, runs the O2 pipeline, and emits the object in-process.
-Both consume the same verified `BootstrapProgram` and tagged-value ABI as the interpreter and bootstrap C backend.
+Both consume the same verified `BootstrapProgram` and tagged-value ABI as the compile-time evaluator.
 Production LLVM modules contain the value runtime itself: scalars, closures/cells, arrays, objects, strings, formatting, equality, and non-recursive rope flattening are emitted by Abla.
 Programs without host-capability imports also emit their own